Anxious, Fearful Children

 In a systematic review of 850 studies the majority of well-conducted studies found that higher levels of religious involvement are positively associated with indicators of psychological well-being, life satisfaction, happiness, positive affect, and with less depression, suicidal thoughts and behavior, drug/alcohol abuse.
 (Moreira-Almeida, A., Neto, F., Koenig, H.G.
 (2006) Religiousness and mental health:a review.Rev Bras Psiquiatr.28:242-50.)

 As stated in other sections of this web site, faith can play a beneficial role in the healing of emotional pain and conflicts.
 (See Healing and Faith at the National Library of Medicine web site, www.ncbi.nlm.nih.gov/pubmed/.)
-A number of spiritual interventions help in resolving in building deeper trust which decreases anxiety marriages.
-These include employing daily modification of the first two steps of Alcoholics Anonymous and thinking, "I am powerless over my anxieties or my tendency to control and want to turn them over to God."
+A number of spiritual interventions help in resolving anxiety and in building trust.
+These include employing daily modification of the first two steps of Alcoholics Anonymous and thinking, "I am powerless over my anxieties, mistrust, anger or my tendency to control and want to turn them over to God."
+Also, a daily meditation upon God as one's protector can decrease anxiety in youth.

 In June 2008 Pope Benedict commented on the role of faith in addressing anxiety when he stated, " In the face of the ample and diversified panorama of human fears, the word of God is clear: He who 'fears' the Lord is 'not afraid.'
 The fear of God, which the Scriptures define as the 'beginning of true wisdom,' coincides with faith in God, with the sacred respect for his authority over life and the world.
 Being 'without the fear of God' is equivalent to putting ourselves in his place, feeling ourselves to be masters of good and evil, of life and death."